Australian Lifeguard Service

 For more information on the Australian Lifeguard Service, please visit their website.

-Please click here to view the proposed Surf Life Saving Queensland – Enterprise Agreement 2018 and click here to view the Ballot Rules.
+Please click here to view the approved Surf Life Saving Queensland – Enterprise Agreement 2018.

 Lifeguard Service Table